calpaterson/missive/docs/index.rst

 Missive documentation
 =====================

-Welcome to Missive's documentation.
-The documentation is split into to two
+Missive is a Python framework for writing message processors.

-parts: narrative documentation to help explain the features (and rationale) of Missive and a reference to consult for the specifics of each class and function.
+Missive's documentation is split into to two parts: narrative documentation to help explain the features (and rationale) of Missive and a reference to consult for the specifics of each class and function.

 User guide
 ----------